prabinkc2046/Docker-Compose-Training-Frontend-Backend-App/README.md

 This will stop the running containers and remove the associated volumes.

-## References
+## Conclusion

-This project was created as part of my training after learning Docker Compose
+This project showcases my practical knowledge and understanding of Docker Compose for building and managing a frontend-backend application.
+It demonstrates my passion for learning and applying containerization concepts in real-world scenarios.
+Feel free to modify.

- from Kokedloud.
-For more information and tutorials on Docker Compose, you can visit the Kokedloud website:[https://kodekloud.com/]
+If you have any questions or suggestions for improvements, feel free to reach out.
+Happy coding!